Sathish8472/CleanArchitecture/README.md

    **What It Should Not Have:**
    - No detailed business logic.
    - No direct dependencies on lower-level layers (e.g., Domain).

-   *Dependencies:* Application, Infrastructure, and Presentation
-   Implements:
-   - Integration of Serilog libraries

 ### Implementation Details